meshcloud/meshcloud-docs/docs/meshcloud.landing-zones.md

 title: Landing Zones
 ---

 Landing Zones describe a set of policies that are automatically applied to [tenants created for a meshProject](./meshcloud.project.md).
-They relate to a "bootstrap" configuration in the platform instance, that sets up and configures the cloud tenant according to policies and requirements of your company.
+They relate to a "bootstrap" configuration in the meshPlatform, that sets up and configures the cloud tenant according to policies and requirements of your company.

 Typical use-cases for Landing Zones are setting up cloud tenants to restrict administrative privileges